Body

 • Most information sessions are open to all students and provide valuable insight on what it would be like to work for that specific employer or industry.
 These sessions are often hosted by recent grads and alumni who are working in your field of interest who provide tips and strategies on how to become a stronger candidate and answer any questions you may have.

-• RSVP by visiting the “Events” tab on Handshake to learn more and/or the CCD events calendar at ccd.rice.edu.
+• RSVP by visiting the Events tab on 12twenty.
 Be sure to check back often as employers schedule information sessions throughout the semester.

 • Participate in On-Campus Interviews